 - Anton Chigurh in No Country for Old Men is a film example, in that he has rules that don't make sense period to anyone but him.
 You can see his moral code early on within the film when the manager talks to him, and it shows that the manager married the former owner's daughter which irritates him, and he makes the owner flip a coin with his life on the line.
 He also does promise at one point to not kill the wife of the main character, he makes her flip a coin with her life on the line, and while she does try to argue, it doesn't get anywhere.

 - Finally, CLU from Tron: Legacy was programmed to create the perfect system, with killing others being used on those he considers not perfect, and the program to make it perfect does involve trying to bring perfection to another world.

 What We Can Learn From This

-This is a type of morality that is honestly very hard to replicate in real life.
-That's because it is very random, with two very polarizing viewpoints on the morality of life.
-That's because we tend to focus on one way or another.
+Blue and orange is a type of morality that is very hard to replicate in real life.
+That's because it is very random, with two polarizing viewpoints regarding the morality of life.
 The best way to convey this is through writing.

-Some people may be able to exhibit this, especially if they have two very different ways of looking at the world, where they believe certain actions are fine, but others aren't.
-It's a type of randomizer in life, and it's something that few can achieve, but n a psychological sense, it's quite interesting.
+Some people may be able to illustrate this, especially if they have two different ways of looking at the world, where they believe certain actions are fine, but others are not.
+This creative technique is something that few can achieve, but in a psychological sense, it's quite interesting.